 - Target long-tail variations: Write additional posts for "microneedling vs chemical peel," "microneedling vs laser resurfacing," and "microneedling vs PRP facial" to build a comprehensive content cluster.

-Primary KPI: Track organic traffic to comparison pages and consultation bookings from those pages.
+Booking metric: Track organic traffic to comparison pages and consultation bookings from those pages.
 Also monitor time on page and scroll depth, which indicate whether readers are engaged enough to convert.

 3. Before/After Content Strategy for Acne Scars, Fine Lines, and Skin Texture